 Juicing is one of the best methods to consume vegetables and fruits.
 Consuming one cup of juice has more nutrients than eating 5-6 servings of raw vegetables or fruits.

-The slow juicer method keeps more nutrients in your juices as compared to centrifugal juicers that produce heat and destroys enzymes and vitamins which aid in digestion.
+The slow juicer method keeps more nutrients in your juices as compared to centrifugal juicers produce heat and destroys enzymes and vitamins that aid in digestion.

 The slow juicer also preserves fiber, which is helpful in weight loss.
 Since slow juicers have more power, they grind the hard vegetables and fruits slowly hence preserving most nutrients that are lost in high-speed centrifugal juicers.

 Due to the processing more amount of juice at a time, you get ample time to drink it before oxidation starts.
 A slow juicer extracts juice in a very gentle way that prevents the oxidation of healthy enzymes and vitamins.